chow-2468/8-bit-calculator/README.md

 # 8-bit-calculator
-this project is done by Chow Bin Lin, Ng Jing Xuan, Ng Yu Heng \n we start from define the calculation and implement by System Verilog
+this project is done by Chow Bin Lin, Ng Jing Xuan, Ng Yu Heng

+we start from define the calculation and implement by System Verilog
 - sequential calculator
 - hexadecimal input decimal output (7-segment display)